 Our experienced, knowledgeable transplant team

-The transplant team at our hospital is made up of healthcare professionals with extensive experience in facilitating and performing kidney and pancreas transplants.
+The transplant team at our hospital is made up of healthcare professionals with extensive experience in facilitating and performing kidney, pancreas and liver transplants.
 We focus on providing high-quality patient care and positive outcomes in a compassionate environment that helps patients achieve a longer, healthier life.

-Our team guides each patient through their transplant journey, from managing kidney and/or pancreas failure to obtaining a new organ for transplant.
+Our team guides each patient through their transplant journey, from managing kidney, pancreas and/or liver failure to obtaining a new organ for transplant.
 Our transplant doctors help patients navigate medical evaluations, organ waitlists, medical care while waiting on a transplant and post-transplant recovery.
 Additionally, our support team is available to help with financial questions, emotional support, obtaining prescriptions, navigating insurance coverage and maintaining proper nutrition during the transplant journey.